 New England Trail Birds

 The New England Trail is a residential trail, which means it is close to large population centers and suburban communities.
-In many sections, there is a lot of road walking, and in some cases, the trail corridor is only a few hundred feet.
-Today provided numerous reminders of why this reasonably new National Scenic Trail can be a little frustrating.
+There is a lot of road walking in many sections, and in some cases, the trail corridor is only a few hundred feet.
+Today provided numerous reminders of why this reasonably new National Scenic Trail can be frustrating.

 Last year was the first time that the absence of birds had registered.
-The silence around me while I hiked, had become noticeable.
-I grew up in the south and was awakened by bird song on warm spring mornings.
+The silence around me, while I hiked had become noticeable.
+I grew up in the south and was awakened by bird songs on warm spring mornings.
 Being awakened by those songs of joy was one of the things I loved most about rising early.

-Concerned about the absence of the birds I enjoyed so much, I had begun looking for information.
-I ended up finding several articles similar to this one and was alarmed by what appeared to be a drastic reduction of 30% or 3 billion birds in the US and Canada.
+Concerned about the absence of the birds I enjoyed so much, I began looking for information.
+I found several articles similar to this and was alarmed by what appeared to be a drastic reduction of 30% or 3 billion birds in the US and Canada.